lzpap/analysis-spammer/README.md

    ```
    python graph_generator.py <number-of-nodes>
    ```
-   The generated graph is an Erdős–Rényi random graph.
-On average, nodes should have 8 neighbors.
+   The generated graph is an approximation of how nodes do autopeering in GoShimmer.
-   The script will create two text files with data: `generated_links.txt` and `generated_nodes.txt`.

 2. Run `main.go`.
 This will consume the generated data, and start sending heartbeat messages to `127.0.0.1:188`, the assumed address of the Analysis Server.